robenkleene/development-references/visual-studio-code/visual-studio-code-remote.md

 # Visual Studio Code Remote

+## Connecting

+- `Remote-SSH: Connect to Host...`: Connect with new window
-- To connect use `Remote-SSH: Connect to Host...`
+- `Remote-SSH: Connect Current Window to Host...`: Connect with current window

 ## Shell